michaelbeaumont/awesome-leaved/README.md

 `focusedScale` will always make the current client bigger or smaller in its container and `oppositeScale` will always scale in the opposing direction.

-To swap two clients in the tree, use `swap`:
+To swap the active client with another in the tree, use `swap`:

     awful.key({ modkey }, "'", leaved.keys.swap)